aozmekik/server-client-realization/README.md

 ### Main thread

 The server process loads the graph to memory from its input file (file structure is straightforward and explained in it).
-It is up to you to decide how to model the graph.
 The server process communicates with the client process(es) through stream/TCP socket based connections.

 The server possess a pool of POSIX threads, and in the form of an endless loop, as soon as a new